C4LLM3101/Doc-Reader/README.md

 # Scan QR using Quree

-This is a simple PDFreader app built in 📱 Android (for codecluse intern)
+This is a simple PDFreader app built in 📱 Android (for codeclause intern)

 ## Badges